wdi-sf-fall/notes/week_02_functional_programming/day_04_inheritance_and_oo_design/dusk_oo_design/README.md

 - Gather requirements.
 Work with a `domain expert`.
 Think in terms of "The User should be able to .."
 - Identify objects base on *User Stories*, requirements, ...
 - Draw basic Object model - what are the main relationships?
-Think `is a` versus `has_a`.
+Think `is a`, `has one`, `has many`.
 (Vehicle, Car, Motorcycle ...
 Engine, Wheel)
 - Describe how objects interact.
 - Define the behavior -> `methods`
 - Define the data/state -> `properties`